-It is time for concert tours, shows just like the Drake Paradise Tour in San Diego 2012, and you can’t wait for one to come to your town.
+It is time for concert tours, and you can’t wait for one to come to your town.
 The fun: losing yourself to the dance, you cannot miss any bit of it.
 But as much as you want to be out there in the front dancing and sweating; your safety should be taken seriously.

 Therefore, this post is dedicated on to how to be safe when watching concert tours.
 It is a must-read if you cannot help to watch any of the upcoming concert tours around your town.